Meet Our 2016 Makers:

 Young Maker Jessi Langager and Joshua Langager will be doing demos of their NXT robot which is a buildable and programmable robot.
 They will be showcasing how it gets programmed on the laptop, showing how it moves and turns, and fun things one can build with it.
 They have purchased a second NXT robot this year this will be used for fun builds such as the birthday cake candle or an electronic scanner.

 Jessi and Joshua like to showcase their robotic skills, which they have been honing since they were 9 years old.
 In 2014, they won The Gold Medal in the Junior Gearbots Engineering Competition at BC Skills Canada.
 This is their fourth year at Maker Faire and they really like to inspire other kids to learn robotic skills.
-They are both accomplished honor roll students.
+They are both accomplished honour roll students.

 Justin Forkheim and Sahvean Forkheim: Imagination Art